siddharth786s1/Project-Intelligencia-Scheduler/services/data-service/README.md

 # Data Service

-This microservice is responsible for managing educational data entities such as institutions, departments, classrooms, and room types.
+This microservice is responsible for managing educational data entities such as institutions, departments, classrooms, room types, subjects, and batches.

 ## Features